joinpursuit/AC_4_Web/units/react/lessons/react_todos_2/react_todos_2.md

 // => {firstName: 'Elon'}
 ```

-This is also the case when using the object spread operator. if `person1` already has a `lastName` property, it will be dropped because we are redefining it.
+This is also the case when using the object spread operator.
+If `person1` already has a `lastName` property, it will be dropped because we are redefining it.

 ### Todos And The Object Spread